Ansei Toashi: The Conductor

-Itakura Katsuakira (1809-1857), the seventh head of the house of Itakura and the fifteenth ruler of Annaka Domain, was fond of studying and encouraged new indusry in his domain.
-Stone inscriptions which are preserved in Annaka in modern days tell that Katsuakira encouraged farmers to plant Japanese lacquer trees, and, thanks to this, they and their offsprings could and would be able to avoid from poverty.
+Itakura Katsuakira (1809-1857), the seventh head of the house of Itakura and the fifteenth ruler of Annaka Domain, was fond of studying and encouraged new industry in his domain.
+Stone inscriptions which are preserved in Annaka in modern days tell that Katsuakira encouraged farmers to plant Japanese lacquer trees, and, thanks to this, they and their offspring could and would be able to avoid from poverty.

-An examplary intellectual and political figure in Bakumatsu period, Katsuakira was anti-foreign and chauvinist, and took Japan's situation in global politics seriously.
+An exemplary intellectual and political figure in Bakumatsu period, Katsuakira was anti-foreign and chauvinist, and took Japan's situation in global politics seriously.
 He felt menace about the situation that Westerners and Russians often came from overseas to Japan.
 According to Katsuakira's recognition of Japanese history, Japan had not been despised by oversea barbarians since the beginning of the country, and it was the enthusiasm for defence that kept this situation.

 Under his reign, the Meiji-era educator Joseph Hardy Neesima was born as the son of a retainer of the domain.
 Hearing young Neesima's talent, Katsuakira ordered him to take up Dutch studies at his age of 14.
 Neeshima's grandfather was formerly Shugen mystic, and, being expected to utilize his knowledge by the ruler of those days Katsunao, later became a lower-ranked feudal retainer of Annaka Domain.